 Affiliates must seek IRS tax exemption status as either a 501(c)(6) or (c)(4), and must comply with all applicable state and federal laws, as well as NCIA’s Member Code of Conduct.

-NCIA’s state affiliates currently exist in the two most populous states with active medical marijuana programs: California and Illinois.
+NCIA’s state affiliates currently exist in the two most populous states with active medical or adult-use marijuana programs: California and Ohio.